 - Government Bounce Back Loans for small businesses.
 More details here.

 - Coronavirus Job Retention Scheme.
-HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month.
+The extended scheme (until March 2021) will see HMRC reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month.
 More details here.

 - Statutory Sick Pay relief package for SMEs.
 More details here.